edumeet/edumeet-docker/README.md

 ## Further Informations

-Read more about configs and settings in [multiparty meeting](https://github.com/havfo/multiparty-meeting) README.
+Read more about configs and settings in [eduMeet](https://github.com/edumeet/edumeet) README.